uidaholib/collectionbuilder-csv-template/pages/about.md

 ## About the Collection

 This digital collection consists of 11 smaller blueprints and maps from Series IV., Box 440, of MG 139, the Washington, Idaho & Montana (WI&M) Railway Records collection.
-The items in this collection include the WI&M proposed railway tracks, standard plans for the WI&M section houses, and maps of the WI&M Railway line.
+The items include the WI&M proposed railway tracks, standard plans for the WI&M section houses, and maps of the WI&M Railway line.

 ## About the Washington, Idaho & Montana Railway Company